 Onetime needed a bit of help with making sure the glitter got into the ball, but he found the “berries” easy to pop in.

 Once everything was in, I tied a small red string to the top to complete the ornament.
-Oh, and usually when we make these ornaments for friends and family, we add a small flag to the string with their name and the year on it (not shown).

 If you’re looking for other Christmas kids’ crafts and activities, be sure to follow our Pinterest board: Follow One Time Through’s board Christmas on Pinterest.